 CHME Ph D students must publish a minimum of two (2) archival papers in any of the journals listed in the ISI – Web of Science.
 These papers must be published or accepted for publication before the candidate appears for the final defense.
-Students must complete the publication reporting form before the CHME Department Head will sign the Doctorate of Philosophy Examination Form.
+Students must complete the publication reporting form on the Graduate School’s website before the CHME Department Head will sign the Doctorate of Philosophy Examination Form.

 Deficiencies in Undergraduate Preparation

 Each student admitted to the CHME grad program who has an undergraduate degree in a discipline other than chemical engineering must schedule a meeting with the their research advisor or the CHME Department Head to identify the undergraduate course deficiencies the student must take to obtain a graduate degree in chemical engineering.